jeany55/MyAccountant/README.md

 ### **See what you want on the information frame**

-MyAccountant can show a small information frame containing income data.
-Configure it in addon options to show what you want to see.
+MyAccountant can display a small information frame containing income data.
+Configure it in Addon options to show what you want to see.

 ![](Docs/infoFrame.png)